nineey/fhgr_webp/README.md

 ## Preview

-https://fhgr-webp.herokuapp.com/ (may load for about 20 seconds because it still runs on a free Heroku dyno)
+https://fhgr-webp.herokuapp.com/ (❗ Runs on free Heroku dyno: may load for about 20 seconds)

 #### Work in progress. 🔨